brekekesoftware/brekekephone/README.md

 - To run the virtual device:
   - Option 1: Using Android Studio: In AVD Manager, click the Run button on the Emulator we want to run
   - Option 2: Using command line tool: Execute `emulator -list-avds` to list all virtual devices.
 Then execute `emulator -avd <DEVICE_NAME>` to run it.
 If you are on Windows, you may need to `cd %USERPROFILE%\AppData\Local\Android\Sdk\emulator` first
-- Start the react native bundle at the project root: `react-native run-android`
+- Start the react native bundle at the project root: `yarn android`

 - Some errors:
   - If we can not run the emulator and it throws an error like: `Emulator: ERROR: x86 emulation currently requires hardware acceleration!`.
 Try to follow these steps to fix: